 Users may not connect personal devices to the HCC Network without express written permission from Director of IT and Information Security Officer.
 This requirement does not apply to users who connect to the HCC-supplied “guest” Wi-Fi network.

 Personally owned “smart” devices may not be connected to the HCC Network.
 “Smart” devices, commonly referred to as the “Internet of Things,” include smart thermostats, smart appliances, or wearable technologies.
-What about Guest Network???

 Users must not attempt to access any data, documents, email correspondence, and programs contained on systems for which they do not have authorization.